GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/Timer/TIMER_PWM_ARCHITECTURE.md

 ### Preload and update events

-CCR preload is mandatory for admitted PWM channels.
-With preload enabled, a CCR write changes the programmed preload value while the active compare value is transferred at an update event.
+CCR preload is mandatory while an admitted PWM channel can run.
+With preload enabled, a CCR write changes the programmed preload value while the active compare value is transferred at a natural update event.

 This prevents an active-period duty update from changing the compare boundary partway through that same period.

 Two cases are distinguished:

-1. **Timer stopped:** Timer PWM generates a controlled, non-requesting update event so the new CCR value is active before the application starts the counter.
+1. **Timer stopped and selected output disabled:** Timer PWM temporarily disables only the selected lane's CCR preload, writes that lane's active CCR directly, and restores CCR preload before returning.
 2. **Timer running:** Timer PWM writes the CCR preload and allows the next natural update event to activate it.
 Successful return means the programmed preload was updated; activation occurs at the next period boundary.

-The stopped-Timer update transaction must preserve the caller's update-source and update-disable policy, avoid an IRQ/DMA request, preserve unrelated status flags, and leave the counter at the PWM-admitted initial value of zero.
+The stopped path deliberately does not write `EGR.UG`.
+A software update event is Timer-wide: it can transfer every enabled ARR/CCR preload, reset the prescaler phase and counter, affect status/request timing, and drive `TRGO`.
+Using the selected lane's direct-load window therefore preserves every other channel's pending preload and all Timer-wide update consumers.
+If the selected output is still enabled, the stopped duty setter returns `DRIVER_STATUS_ERROR_BUSY`; the application explicitly disables it first.

+`TIM_Config()` remains responsible for activating the base PSC/ARR state before PWM channel configuration begins.
+Timer PWM never repeats that base-owned update transaction.

 ### Shared Timer timebase